 I visited Toll Gate Revival for the first time in January 2016.
 The vintage shop had barely been open three months, yet seemed to be at capacity concerning inventory.
 My attention drifted around an old Atlantic gasoline pump, a steel stencil-cutter manufactured in St. Louis, the head of a taxidermied moose wearing Santa’s hat.
 Though my consciousness reminded me of the contrary, I couldn’t shake the feeling that I’d roamed the store a hundred times.

 This was not a case of deja vu, but rather a firsthand account of Toll Gate Revival owner Seth Hunter’s marketing strategy was.
-In the year leading up to his October 2015 launch in Lawrenceville, Hunter conducted business from a North Side studio — and established the reputation that’s cultivated his 19,000-plus Instagram followers to date, myself included.
+In the year leading up to his October 2015 launch in Lawrenceville, Hunter conducted business from a North Side studio, meanwhile establishing the reputation that’s cultivated his 15,000-and-counting Instagram followers to date.
 “It wasn’t an actual storefront with hours or anything, but I had a presence,” he says.

 Effects of our internet age aside, my unforeseen wave of nostalgia is almost certainly a byproduct of the shop’s physical makeup.
 Collected from abandoned properties or purchased from auctions, flea markets, and estate sales in the Pittsburgh tri-state area, every lost good and found ware in Hunter’s haven tells a story.
 And while they may not be stories you’ve heard before, they’ll make you feel at home nonetheless.